-“Never waste a good crisis” is a quotation that’s been attributed to everyone from Winston Churchill to Barack Obama’s first chief of staff.
+“Never waste a good crisis.”
+This a quotation that’s been attributed to everyone from Winston Churchill to Barack Obama’s first chief of staff.

 Regardless of who said it first, whether you’re currently viewed by your state or local government as “essential” or you’re chomping at the bit to get back to work, you’re probably wondering what the pandemic is doing to your business and how you can best use it to bring additional dollars through the door.

-With so much emphasis on people’s physical well-being, it’s easy to focus on the health and medical field, and there are certainly some products in the marketplace that can help.
-Additionally, there are other things out there that can be repurposed to help you and your clients meet the new requirements for social distancing and sanitation.
+With so much emphasis on people’s physical well-being, it’s easy to focus on the health and medical field.
+And, there are certainly many products for social distancing and sanitation in the marketplace that can help.
+Additionally, there are other things out there that you can repurpose to help you and your clients meet these new requirements for social distancing and sanitation.

 A matter of prevention